 Keep an Eye on the Forecast while RV Camping

-The best way you can keep yourself safe while camping is to stay alert and informed.
-When preparing for severe weather, you should get into the habit of visually monitoring the weather at all times, even if the weather is calm.
-If you have access to the internet or cell reception, it is a good idea to check the weather forecast for the entire duration of your trip.
+The best way you can keep yourself safe while RV camping is to stay alert and informed.
+When in your RV, you should get into the habit of visually monitoring the weather at all times.
+If you have access to the internet or cell phone reception, it is a good idea to check the weather forecast for the entire duration of your trip.
 Make sure you have enabled severe weather alerts on your phone.
-Also, make sure you have weather apps installed on your phone so you can have easy access to the most up-to-date information.
-Knowing the forecast early can give you more time to plan for whatever Mother Nature sends your way.

 - Secure your RV.
 Tie down or put away things like chairs, grills and other small objects that can become projectiles in high winds.
 Make sure your outside storage doors are closed and locked.
 Retract your awning and ensure it is securely fastened.
 Close and latch your windows.
 Get your emergency preparedness kit out.